-Historical Ocean Station Data (OSD), Mechanical Bathythermograph (MBT), Conductivity-Temperature-Depth (CTD), Digital Bathythermograph (DBT) and Expendable Bathythermograph (XBT) temperature profiles used in this project were obtained from the NODC/WDC archives and includes all data gathered as a result of the NODAR, GODAR and WOD projects.
+Historical Ocean Station Data (OSD) oxygen profiles used in this atlas are from the NODC/WDC archives and includes all data gathered as a result of the NODAR, GODAR, and WOD projects.

-Appendix A shows the geographic distribution of all historical temperature observations at selected standard depth levels.
-Appendix B shows the distribution of historical temperature observations at selected standard depth levels for individual seasons.
-Appendix C shows the distribution of historical temperature observations for individual months.
+Appendix A shows the geographic distribution of all historical oxygen observations at selected standard depth levels, Appendix B shows the distribution of observations for individual seasons, and Appendix C shows the distribution of observations for individual months.
+Appendix D shows the geographic distribution of all historical apparent oxygen utilization and percent oxygen saturation observations at selected standard depth levels, Appendix E shows the distribution of observations for individual seasons, and Appendix F shows the distribution of observations for individual months.
 In all data distribution maps that appear in the appendices, a small dot indicates a one-degree square containing one to four observations and a large dot indicates a square containing five or more observations.

 We define the terms "standard level data" and "observed level data" here so the reader can understand the various data distribution figures, summary figures, and tables we present in this atlas.
 We refer to the actual measured value of an oceanographic variable in situ (Latin for "in place") as an "observation," and to the depth at which such a measurement was made as the "observed level depth."
 We may refer to such data as "observed level data."
 Before the development of oceanographic instrumentation that measure at high frequencies in the vertical, oceanographers often attempted to make measurements at selected "standard levels" in the water column.
 Sverdrup et al. (1942) presented the suggestions of the International Association of Physical Oceanography (IAPSO) as to which depths oceanographic measurements should be made or interpolated to for analysis.
 Different nations or institutions have a slightly different set of standard levels defined.
 For many purposes, including preparation of this atlas, observed level data are interpolated to standard observation levels, if such data do not occur exactly at a standard observation levels.
-We have prepared objective analyses at the NODC standard levels as given in Table 1 and added levels at 3500, 4500, and 5500.
+We have prepared objective analyses at the NODC standard levels as given in Table 1 and added levels at 3500, 4500, and 5500 m.
 Section 3.1 discusses the vertical interpolation procedures used in our work.